Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-location-header.md](./lro-location-header.md) for details.

+### PostResponseCodes

+Synchronous POST must have either 200 or 204 return codes.
+LRO POST must have 202 return code.
+They also should have a 200 return code to indicate the schema for the final response if the final response is intended to have a schema.
+If the final response schema is empty the 200 return code must not be specified.
+They also must not have other response codes.

+Please refer to [post-response-codes.md](./post-response-codes.md) for details.

 ### ProvisioningStateSpecifiedForLROPatch

 This is a rule introduced to validate if a LRO PATCH operations response schema has "ProvisioningState" property specified for the 200 status code.